-The Messages Pane (screenshot below) displays messages in the following contexts:
+The Messages Pane (screenshot below; see User Interface for its location) displays messages in the following contexts:

 •It reports the validation results of the currently active project.
 This includes all pages in the project.
 If an error is reported, the error message contains a link that points to the component that generated the error.

 •During simulations, it provides a detailed and step-by-step report of the progress of the workflow.